xsquawkbox/xsb2-manual/source/troubleshooting.rst

 AFV-Native can only handle a specific subset of audio devices:

 All devices must support a 48Khz sampling rate, or have OS-provided resampling.
+This accounts for the majority of USB headsets and most integrated audio devices.

 In addition, input devices must be monaural or able to operate in a pure monaural mode.
 Similarly, output devices must be monaural or stereo or able to